 How you can save money during regular use.

 With a regular smart circuit breaker – or if you’re using a standard circuit breaker box – you could be subject to higher electricity bills at certain times.
 This is common in areas that have a time-of-use billing rate.
 The Smart Home Panel can help reduce your costs in these situations.

 Using the EcoFlow app, you can set your batteries to power your home during peak hours.
 This saves money compared to using grid power during the most expensive time of the day.
 During off-peak hours, you use renewable energy with your solar panels – or EcoFlow portable solar panels – to charge your DELTA Pros back to full.
 Alternatively, you can use the grid to charge back to full at a rapid 3400W rate.

 How to set up solar panels with your Smart Home Panel

 There are a few ways you can set up solar panels with your Smart Home Panel.
 The first, most straightforward way is to use an EcoFlow portable solar panel.
 With that, you can charge your batteries via the XT60 port on your DELTA Pro, which feeds energy to your Smart Home Panels circuits.
-The second way is to use rooftop solar panels.
-As long as you’ve got AC-coupled rooftop solar, you can charge your DELTA Pro(s) via the Smart Home Panel with a max AC input of 3400W.
-Whichever way you pick, it’s now possible to have renewable energy powering your home appliances.
+It’s now possible to have renewable energy powering your home appliances.

 Where to get your own Smart Home Panel